 Administrators should maintain IDPSs on an ongoing basis.
 This should include monitoring the IDPS components for operational and security issues, performing regular vulnerability assessments, responding appropriately to vulnerabilities in the IDPS components, and testing and deploying IDPS software and signature updates.
-Administrators should verify the integrity of updates before applying them, because updates could have been inadvertently or intentionally altered or replaced.
 Administrators should test software and signature updates before applying them, except for emergency situations.
 Administrators should also back up configuration settings periodically and before applying software or signature updates to ensure that existing settings are not inadvertently lost.